Face of the Lost, Anne Frank

 Perhaps you think that, too, and that is ok.
 Not everybody does.

-Simon Wiesenthal, the famed Nazi hunter, went to great lengths to find Silberbauer.
+Simon Wiesenthal, the famed war criminal hunter, went to great lengths to find Silberbauer.
 He finally did.
 Silberbauer had returned to Austria and, after a jail sentence by the Russians due to his brutal interrogations of Communists, had been released.
-After many years of working to infiltrate neo-Nazi groups for the government (basically as a continuation of his sentence), Silberbauer was rehabilitated and set free.
+After many years of working to infiltrate possible terrorist groups for the government (basically as a continuation of his sentence), Silberbauer was rehabilitated and set free.
 He rejoined the Viennese police force, which is where Wiesenthal found him many years after the war.

 At this point, Anne Frank had become a world celebrity.
 The play and diary and film were all smash worldwide hits.
 Upon learning of his past, the Austrian authorities were aghast.
 Silberbauer was suspended by the police force pending an investigation of what he had done during the war.
 It was a decisive moment in the life of Silberbauer, who freely admitted to having arrested Frank and remembered the incident with clarity.
 There was a media outcry against him.
 People hated him for what he had done.